Gutugut/calculatorera-policies/README.md

 ## 🔐 Privacy Commitment

-Calculator Era is committed to protecting user privacy:
+Falculator is committed to protecting user privacy:

 ### ✅ What We Do
 - Collect anonymous usage data (with your consent)